 Washing your hair too often causes it to become greasy or fall out more.

-Response: FALSE.
-Good shampoos are now sophisticated enough to allow frequent washing, even daily if you feel the need.
-This doesn't mean your hair will get greasy or fall out more.
-Seborrhoea or a hair loss are never caused by shampoo!
+Answer: FALSE.
+Good shampoos today are sophisticated enough to allow frequent washing, even daily if you feel the need.
+But this doesn't mean your hair will get greasy or fall out more.
+Seborrhoea or hair loss are never caused by shampoo!
 Nevertheless, only use ultra-gentle shampoos (with a neutral pH of 7, i.e. neither acidic nor alkaline), without silicones, and don't skimp on price: it's not the number of washes per week that counts, but the quality and gentleness of the product.
 Cf. Components of Clauderer products

 Despite these precautions, if the hair falls out too much during shampooing, the shampoo should not be blamed and the true cause of the problem should be sought.
 Cf. Clauderer hair diagnosis with root and keratin analysis.